brockstar299/MillieOS/README.md

 2. Make your changes.
 3. Submit a pull request with a clear description of your changes.

-Please make sure to follow the project's contributing guidelines.

 ## License

 MillieOS is licensed under the MIT License.
 See the LICENSE file for details.